prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 % The two boys stared at each other in silence.
 If one moved, the other moved—but only sidewise, in a circle.
-%They didn't take their eyes off each other.
+% They didn't take their eyes off each other.

 Finally Tom said:

--Do you want me to hit you?-he asked.
+- Do you want me to hit you?-he asked.

-%-Hit,I'd like to see it!
+% - Hit, I'd like to see it!

 "Well, I can do it."

 "No you can't, either."

-% If I want,I will hit you.
+% If I want, I will hit you.

 "No you can't."